robinkarim/Production-Book/docs/mai/getting-started-with-mai.rst

 .. image:: ../img/image-1.png

-Using the App API Key and Secret, you will need to generate `Analytics token <https://github.com/Cirrent/support_docs/blob/master/docs/mai/analytics-token-generation.md>`_.
+Using the App API Key and Secret, you will need to generate `Analytics token <analytics-token-generation.rst>`_ .

 Please use one of these options to generate analytics JWT token: